How to Make A Discord Bot - Part 5 (Updated 2021)

 to run your bot

-And that is the end of this tutorials, if you do want to see more of these, hit the upvote button, really appreciate it.
+And that is the end of this tutorial, if you do want to see more of these, hit the upvote button, really appreciate it.

-Lastly, if you faced any problems during the process, fell free to ask me in the comments section below.
+Lastly, if you faced any problems during the process, feel free to ask me in the comments section below.